-If the broken bone is in a very muscular area (ie. thigh), you’ll need to create a splint until you can get some help.
+If broken bones are in a very muscular area (ie. thigh), you’ll need to create a splint until you can get some help.
 Here is an example of a splint that you can make in the wilderness:

 • Get two forked branches or saplings at least 5 centimeters in diameter.
 Measure one from the patient's armpit to 20 to 30 centimeters past his unbroken leg.
 Measure the other from the groin to 20 to 30 centimeters past the unbroken leg.
 Ensure that both extend an equal distance beyond the end of the leg.

 • Pad the two splints.
 Notch the ends without forks and lash a 20- to 30-centimeter cross member made from a 5-centimeter diameter branch between them.